Wednesday, September 3, 2025

 This part is different - you're on a train, and can walk around and talk to people, almost like an RPG.

 The ReShade makes this game look so much better.
-Is that a different soundtrack?
 You can make out so much more detail - was that detail always there, and just under a muddy yellow filter?
 I can finally read the whole newspaper, and see the showdowns that are being unlocked with purchases.
+Is this video using a different soundtrack?

-Watching Red's origin story for the fourth time, why didn't they name this story Red Hand Revolver?
+Watching Red's origin story for the fourth time now, why didn't they name this story Red Hand Revolver?

 And why does he have Naruto style whisker scars on his face?

-Watching the fight on the train; now there's health kits.
+Watching the fight on the train; now there are health kits.

 Should I be paying attention to names of people and towns, weapons and stuff?
 Will this be part of RDR lore?
 There's no way to know from here.
 There's probably an RDR wiki, but I don't want to risk spoiling RDR1 or 2.
 I'll try to pay a little more attention, but everything seems so disposable here.